LlamaEdge/search-api-server/README.md

             Deprecated.
 Print statistics to stdout
         --log-all
             Deprecated.
-Print all log information to stdout --enable-rag
+Print all log information to stdout --max-search-results <MAX_SEARCH_RESULTS>
-            Whether to enable RAG functionality (currently unimplemented) --max-search-results <MAX_SEARCH_RESULTS>
-            Whether to enable RAG functionality (currently unimplemented) [default: 5] --clip-every-result <CLIP_EVERY_RESULT>
+            Maximum number search results to use [default: 5] --size-limit-per-result <SIZE_LIMIT_PER_RESULT>
-            size to clip every result to [default: 225] --api-key <API_KEY>
+            Size to clip every result to [default: 300] --api-key <API_KEY>
-            Whether to enable RAG functionality (currently unimplemented) [default: ] --search-prompt <SEARCH_PROMPT>
+            API key to be supplied to the endpoint, if supported [default: ] --search-prompt <SEARCH_PROMPT>
-            System prompt explaining to the LLM how to interpret search results [default: "Use the following search results from the internet to answer the user's query.
-They are provided by the system, not the user.\n\n"]
+            System prompt explaining to the LLM how to interpret search results [default: "You found the following search results on the internet.
+Use them to answer the user's query.\n\n"]
+        --summarize
+            Whether to summarize search results before passing them onto the LLM, as opposed to passing the raw results themselves
     -h, --help
             Print help
     -V, --version